-The good news for those advocating population control is that, with expanded use o birth control in the second half of the 20t century, developing countries including the population giants China and India have managed to substantially reduce their population's growth rates.
-The average number of children born to women in the LDCs has fallen from about six in the 1960s to less than three today.
-In other words, the LDCs are undergoing a transition from high birth/death rate regimes to low birth/death rate regimes already undergone by the developed countries of the world (see the graph below)
+The good news for that advocating population control is that, with expanded use o birth control in the second half of the 20t century, developing countries including the population giants China and India have managed to substantially reduce their population's growth rates.
+The average number of children Lesson 1.
+Introduction. www.EthioDemographyAndHealth.Org\Aynalem A born to women in the LDCs has fallen from about six in the 1960s to less than three today.
+In other words, the LDCs are undergoing a transition from high birth/death rate regimes to low birth/death rate regimes already undergone by the developed countries of the world (see the graph below) [14].

-[14].
 This transition is known to demographers and all other students of population as the Demographic Transition, and the theory behind it is known as The Demographic Transition Theory.
 Is Ethiopia undergoing a transition?
 We will examine this briefly in this chapter, and more comprehensively in the Mortality and Fertility chapters.